Guides

 What "Filter Ferret" Means

-Every furniture category has its own version of this problem — a hidden dimension trap that the product listing doesn't warn you about:
+Every furniture category has its own hidden dimension trap.
+The product listing never warns you:

-• Desks have a Total Footprint Trap — the desk's depth is only half the floor space it consumes.
-Add 24-36 inches for chair clearance.
+- Desks have a Total Footprint Trap — desk depth is only half the floor space.
+Add 24-36 inches for the chair.

-• Console tables have a Clearance Tax — table depth plus 30-36 inches of walkway equals the total space the table actually costs your hallway.
+- Console tables have a Clearance Tax — table depth plus 30-36 inches of walkway equals the real cost to your hallway.

-• Corner desks have a Wing Span Trap — the listed wing length tells you wall space, but the diagonal projection plus chair clearance determines actual room space.
+- Corner desks have a Wing Span Trap — wing length tells you wall space, but diagonal projection plus chair clearance determines actual room space.

-• Shoe cabinets have a Pair Capacity Mirage — "holds 24 pairs" assumes women's size 7 flats.
-Men's sneakers reduce that to 14-16 pairs.
+- Shoe cabinets have a Pair Capacity Mirage — "holds 24 pairs" assumes women's size 7 flats.
+Men's sneakers?
+14-16 pairs.

 How We Display Dimensions

-Every product on this site leads with dimensions in a consistent format:
+Every product on this site leads with dimensions in one format:

-Width × Height × Depth.
+Width x Height x Depth.
 Every time.
 In inches.
-No guessing which number is which.
+No guessing.

 A Real Example: The Total Footprint Trap

-Let's say you're looking for a standing desk for a home office nook that's 50 inches wide and 60 inches deep (wall to nearest obstruction).
+Say you're shopping for a standing desk.
+Home office nook: 50 inches wide, 60 inches deep (wall to nearest obstruction).

 FLEXISPOT EN1 Electric Standing Desk